sahilphule/devops-templates/documentation/terraform/aws/ecs-terraform/ecs-terraform.md

 ---

 ## Provisioning the Infrastructure

+---

 Now we will provision the AWS infrastructure by applying the above-created configuration files.
-> Ensure AWS CLI is configured with appropriate AWS user credentials with enough permissions.
+> Ensure AWS CLI is configured with appropriate AWS user credentials and enough permissions.

----

 ## Steps:
 1. Open the PowerShell.